By Joshua Brown of McNamara Law Solicitors

 Ownership issues may not only occur in a family break down (ie who gets to keep the family pet) but also in respect of commercial arrangements such as ownership of racing animals greyhounds and thoroughbreds), show animals or stud animals.

-McNamara & Associates can assist you in mediating the dispute or in more serious circumstances act on your behalf in legal proceedings.
+McNamara Law can assist you in mediating the dispute or in more serious circumstances act on your behalf in legal proceedings.

 Pets in wills